mathyousee/theyre-coming-p8/README.md

 - Player ship that moves in two dimensions
 - Player shooting
 - A basic enemy (I created a meteor as well)
-- Collision detection for player, enemies, and weapons
+- Collision detection for player and enemies
 - Sprites for player ship, enemies, etc.
 - Animations for cannon flare, enemy explosions
 - SFX for shooting, explosions